NNNIC/psgg-go-sample/README.md

 ``mainCtonrol`` has a menu and five features.
 Four features are implementing simple features and ebiten's example.
-One feature is for calling general StateGo Control introduced above this section.
+The one feature is for calling general StateGo Control introduced above this section.

 #### State Chart